jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 If you use :ref:`a JupyterHub distribution <index/distributions>`, you should consult the distribution's documentation on how to upgrade.
-This patch-2 document is applicable if you have set up your own JupyterHub without using a distribution.
+This document is applicable if you have set up your own JupyterHub without using a distribution.

-This documentation is lengthy because it is quite detailed!
+This documentation is lengthy because it is quite detailed.
 Most likely, upgrading JupyterHub is painless, quick and with minimal user interruption.

 The steps are discussed in detail, so if you get stuck at any step you can always refer to this guide.
-Most likely, upgrading JupyterHub is painless, quick and with minimal user interruption. main

 Read the Changelog
 ==================

-patch-2
 The `changelog <../changelog.html>`_ contains information on what has changed with the new JupyterHub release, and any deprecation warnings.
 Read these notes to familiarize yourself with the coming changes.
-There might be new releases for the authenticators & spawners you use, so main read the changelogs for those too!
+There might be new releases for the authenticators & spawners you use, so read the changelogs for those too!

 Notify your users